zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-cart.md

 By providing a DataSource to bind against for cart data we give all parts of the application a way to be notified of cart data updates.
-For example, singe the cart menu widget and cart checkout view are bound to the same datasource, if you navigate to the checkout page and remove an item from the cart the cart menu widget will immediately update.
+For example, since the cart menu widget and cart checkout view are bound to the same datasource, if you navigate to the checkout page and remove an item from the cart the cart menu widget will immediately update.
 No extra JavaScript had to be written to accomplish this.
 It is notified of the DataSource change and knows to update.